Your first Incan project¶

 │ └── test_main.incn # Placeholder test

-└── incan.toml # Manifest with [project.scripts] main set
+└── incan.toml # Manifest with project metadata and [project.scripts] main set

 Try it immediately: